 - B.12 In the context of the long-term focus of the debt management objective, the other key determinant in the government's decisions on debt issuance by maturity and type of instrument is its assessment of risk.
 In reaching a decision on the overall structure of the remit, the government considers the risks to which the Exchequer is exposed through its debt issuance decisions and assesses the relative importance of each risk in accordance with its risk appetite. - B.13 The government places a high weight on minimising near-term exposure to refinancing risk.
 This exposure is managed partly by maintaining a sizeable proportion of long-dated debt in the portfolio, which reduces the need to refinance debt frequently.
+Relatedly, all else equal this also reduces our exposure to interest rate risk in the near term.
 The government places importance on avoiding, when practicable, large concentrations of redemptions in any one year.
-To
+To achieve this, the government will issue debt across a range of maturities, smoothing the profile of gilt redemptions. - B.14 The government is mindful of the long-term inflation exposure in the public finances and gives due consideration to ensuring inflation risk is prudently managed.
+The government will manage this exposure through its decisions on the appropriate balance between index-linked and conventional gilts in its debt issuance in the coming years.